-turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing green the investments made by investee companies, e.g. for a transition to a green economy.
+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies e.g. for a for a companies, e.g. for a transition to a green economy.

 operational expenditure